Nature's Secret Is Patience

 One of the highest moral standards is patience.
 Patience is indeed a virtue.
 When you exhibit patience, you are showing persistence, and a commitment to wait until the results you want comes to you.

 Many times, in my life, patience has rewarded me in another way.
 While waiting for a particular result, I've actually come up with a better idea...much better than my original goal.

 Many of us are guilty of feeling that we fail, in a certain area, or with a certain project, when all we need to do is to exert patience.
 We give up too soon on our dreams, we tell ourselves we have no talent, and we talk ourselves into believing we aren't smart.

 Nature doesn't do this.
 The size of a tree doesn't make it any smarter.
 A flower never compares its beauty with another flower.
 Nature is the perfect teacher when it comes to teaching us patience.

 Some people seem to be born with patience, and maybe they are.
 In my case, I developed patience as a child.
 My father was extremely patient.
 I believe that through his example, patience became second nature to me.

-But as patient as I am, there have been times when I've had to use every bit of self control not to give in to my emotions.
+But even though I'm patient there have been times when I've had to use every bit of self-control not to give in to my emotions.
+Many of my piano students have been instrumental in testing my patience and I thank them.
 It's going through times of conflict that I remind myself not to react emotionally.
 I still need to practice patience.
 I believe we all do.
 I truly believe that patience is within the reach of just about anyone.

 Adopt the pace of nature: Her secret is patience.